-19.0 The Council currently holds £549.7 million of loans, a decrease of £49.1 million on the previous year, due to the repayments of short term loans throughout the year.
-The balance sheet forecast in Table 1 shows that the Council expects to borrow up to £313.2 million by 2021/22 however, this is largely dependent on how the capital programme progresses.
-The Council may also borrow additional sums to
+- 23.0 The Council currently holds £656.8 million of loans, an increase of £87.7 million (Last year £659.1m) million on the previous year, due to the decrease in internal cash reserves and planned capital expenditure.
+The balance sheet forecast in Table 1 shows that the Council expects to borrow up to £764m by 2022/23 however, this is largely dependent on how the capital programme progresses.
+The Council may also borrow additional sums to pre-fund future years' requirements, providing this does not exceed the authorised limit for borrowing of £1.3 billion. - 24.0 Objectives: The Council's main objective when borrowing money is to strike an appropriately low risk balance between securing low interest costs and achieving certainty of those costs over the period for which funds are required.
+The flexibility to renegotiate loans should the Council's long-term plans change is a secondary objective. - 25.0 Strategy: The Council's borrowing strategy continues to address the key issue of affordability without compromising the longer-term stability of the debt portfolio.
+With short-term interest rates currently much lower than long-term rates, it is likely to be more cost effective in the short-term to either use internal resources, or to borrow

-- pre-fund future years' requirements, providing this does not exceed the authorised limit for borrowing of £1.3 billion. - 20.0 Objectives: The Council's main objective when borrowing money is to strike an appropriately low risk balance between securing low interest costs and achieving certainty of those costs over the period for which funds are required.
-The flexibility to renegotiate loans should the Council's long-term plans change is a secondary objective. - 21.0 Strategy: Given the significant cuts to public expenditure and in particular to local government funding, the Council's borrowing strategy continues to address the key issue of affordability without compromising the longer-term stability of the debt portfolio.
-With short-term interest rates currently much lower than long-term rates, it is likely to be more cost effective in the short-term to either use internal resources, or to borrow short-term loans instead.
-By doing so, the Council is able to reduce net borrowing costs (despite foregone investment income) and reduce overall treasury risk.
-The benefits of short term borrowing will be monitored regularly against the potential for incurring additional costs by deferring borrowing into future years when long-term borrowing rates are forecast to rise modestly.
-The cost of carry exercise which will evaluate the cost of borrowing now to borrowing in the future will determine whether the Council borrows additional sums at long-term fixed rates in 2021/22 with a view to keeping future interest costs low, even if this causes additional cost in the short-term. - 22.0 The Council has previously raised the majority of its long-term borrowing from the PWLB but the government increased PWLB rates by 1% in October 2019 as they raised concerns about local authority perusing risky debt-for-yield activities and utilising the PWLB's relatively cheap funding source to finance the projects.
-This made the PWLB a relatively expensive option as compared with market alternatives.
-The Treasury launched a consultation in March 2020 on the potential lowering of PWLB rates and the outcome was published as part of the Spending Review on 25th November 2020.
-Borrowing rates from the PWLB have been reduced by 1% which bring the levels back to Gilts + 1%.
-Only local authorities who are not purchasing investment assets primarily for yield can access this borrowing.
-The Council does not have any plans to invest in assets of this nature so will continue to have use of the PWLB. - 23.0 The impact of the rate decrease has yet to be demonstrated in regards to alternative private providers however the Council has considered long-term loans from other sources including banks, pensions and local authorities, and will investigate the possibility of issuing bonds and similar instruments, in order to lower interest costs and reduce over-reliance on one source of funding in line with the CIPFA Code.
+- short-term loans instead.
+By doing so, the Council is able to reduce net borrowing costs (despite foregone investment income) and reduce overall treasury risk. - 26.0 The benefits of short term borrowing will be monitored regularly against the potential for incurring additional costs by deferring borrowing into future years when long-term borrowing rates are forecast to rise modestly. - 27.0 In order to ensure long term stability of the debt portfolio, a proportion of the portfolio will be funded by long term borrowing.
+The cost of carry exercise which will evaluate the cost of borrowing now to borrowing in the future will determine whether the Council borrows additional sums at long-term fixed rates in 2022/23 with a view to keeping future interest costs low, even if this causes additional cost in the short-term. - 28.0 Sources of borrowing: The approved sources of long-term and short-term borrowing are: - HM Treasury's PWLB lending facility (formerly the Public Works Loan Board) - any institution approved for investments (see below) - any other bank or building society authorised to operate in the UK - any other UK public sector body - UK public and private sector pension funds (except the local Brent Pension Fund) - capital market bond investors - UK Municipal Bonds Agency plc and other special purpose companies created to enable local authority bond issues - 29.0 Other sources of debt finance: In addition, capital finance may be raised by the following methods that are not borrowing, but may be classed as other debt liabilities: - Leasing - Hire purchase - Private Finance Initiative - Sale and leaseback - 30.0 The Council has previously raised the majority of its long term borrowing from the PWLB and will continue to do so in 22/23 due to the low interest rates available.
+The Council will also consider the arrangement of forward starting loans, where the interest rate is fixed in advance, but the cash is received in later years.
+This would enable certainty of cost to be achieved without suffering a cost of carry in the intervening period. - 31.0 PWLB loans are no longer available to local authorities planning to buy investment assets primarily for yield; the Council will no longer be undertaking these activities to retain access to PWLB loans.